MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 ## Data Integration

-The Data Integration feature is currently available as a tab in the PowerApps Admin Center.
-It's also available in the Business platform admin center (businessplatform.microsoft.com).
+The Data Integration feature is currently available as a tab in the PowerApps [admin center](https://admin.powerapps.com).

 ## Projects